Persistence of stationary motion under explicit symmetry breaking perturbation: Introduction

 \section{Introduction}

 When we talk about symmetries, we either refer to the symmetry of a physical law (dynamical equations) or the symmetry of a physical state (solution of these equations).
-The \defn{symmetry} or \defn{symmetry group }of a physical law (or a physical state) is defined to be the group of transformations which leave these equations (or this solution) invariant. \defn{Explicit symmetry breaking} is defined as a process of perturbing symmetric dynamical equations such that the resulting equations have a lower symmetry group.
-Any physical law observed in nature can be thought as a perturbation of a physical law having a bigger symmetry group.
-However the more symmetric a dynamical system is, the more simple its solutions are.
-In fact, complicated and interesting dynamical behaviours require low symmetry groups.
-For example,\cit{Lauterbach et al.}~\cite{MR2092068,MR1850318,MR1187861} show that some periodic solutions of an unperturbed dynamical system persist under symmetry breaking perturbations and become heteroclinic cycles.
+The \defn{symmetry} or \defn{symmetry group }of a physical law (or a physical state) is defined to be the group of transformations which leave these equations (or this solution) invariant. \defn{Explicit symmetry breaking} is defined as a process of perturbing symmetric dynamical equations so that the resulting equations have a lower symmetry group.
+When the system is not hamiltonian interesting results are obtained showing for example that periodic solutions of an unperturbed dynamical system can become heteroclinic cycles under a perturbation that breaks the symmetry \cite{MR2092068,MR1850318,MR1187861}.

+In this paper we focus on dynamical systems which are hamiltonian.
+We address the question whether equilibria or relative equilibria persist under a symmetry breaking perturbation.

+Some aspects of explicit symmetry breaking phenomena for hamiltonian systems have been studied by several authors \cite{MR879691,Grabsi,MR2684603} to cite just a few, but except for \cite{Grabsi} their results do not overlap with ours (for \cite{Grabsi} see further below).
+In the case when none of the symmetries are broken the question of persistence of relative equilibria is raised in \cite{MR1438262} for compact symmetry groups and further developed in \cite{MR1660367, Wulff}.
+The persistence in those papers was for perturbing the momentum value rather than the Hamiltonian function, but the arguments also apply if the Hamiltonian is perturbed in a manner that preserves the symmetry.

-The lack of symmetries of a perturbed system can be due for example to the presence of terms whose origin is different from case to case.
-As explained in\cit{Brading and Castellani}~\cite{Brading:706822}, such terms can be introduced artificially in order to match with theoretical or experimental observations.
-For example in quantum field theory, the Lagrangian for weak interactions is constructed so that the parity-symmetry and the charge-parity symmetry are violated, making the theory in the line with experimental observations.
-Besides, quantization processes might also be a cause for the appearance of such terms which are the so-called quantum anomalies.
-In this case, the terms are not artificially introduced but they appear after a renormalization procedure.
+In applications explicit symmetry breaking phenomena appear in various ways.
+As explained for example in \cite{Brading:706822} terms can be introduced artificially in the equations of motion in order to match with theoretical or experimental observations.
+Besides quantization processes might also be a cause for the appearance of such terms which are the so-called quantum anomalies \cite{MR3202835,MR3791131}.
+In this case the terms are not artificially introduced but they appear after a renormalization procedure.